un01s/rust-xiao/README.md

 [srgb crate](https://docs.rs/srgb/latest/srgb/) has some example code to use it.
 Check it out because it is used in ```smart_led_effects```.

 Another interesting crate is [palette](https://docs.rs/palette/latest/palette/).
-However, it is used for desktop.
 Not sure if it could be used for embedded systems.

 * [srgb v0.3.3](https://crates.io/crates/srgb)
 * [blend_srgb v0.1.1](https://docs.rs/blend-srgb/latest/blend_srgb/)